 This can be a very serious consequence, as we all need to be able to get back and forth to our destinations.
 Understand that if you are driving a car on the streets of Indiana, you have implicitly given your consent that if something were to occur, and there is probable cause for you to submit to testing, you will do so.
 If you don’t, then there is a stiff penalty to be paid in the way of a one-year license suspension.

-If you have any questions about implied consent, please give me a call or send me an email.
+If you have any questions about implied consent or have been charged with a DUI and want to know your rights, please give me a call or send me an email.
 I am always more than happy to talk with you.
 Until next time, remember, if you have to be guilty of anything, be guilty of greatness.
 Take great care.